 Eight semester hours of general biology with laboratory.

-Six semester hours of spoken and written English.
+Six semester hours of English.

 OTHER RECOMMENDED COURSES

 Enrollment in any of the following science courses may be beneficial to applicants: biochemistry (strongly recommended), cell biology, comparative vertebrate anatomy, computer sciences, embryology (developmental biology), histology, mathematics, microbiology, molecular genetics, physiology, statistics (epidemiology).
 Selection from the following arts and humanities courses is recommended: economics, English, ethics, foreign languages, history, philosophy, psychology, public speaking, sociology.

 The 30-Hour Policy